Medical Research Strengthens Our Mission

 The Michigan Urological Surgery Improvement Collaborative (MUSIC), established in 2011, which is a physician-led quality improvement collaborative comprised of a consortium of urology practices in the state of Michigan.
 The collaborative is designed to evaluate and improve the quality and cost efficiency of prostate cancer care for men in Michigan.

-By collecting clinically-credible data, comparing performance among our peers, sharing best practices, and implementing changes in clinical behavior, MUSIC allows for a more efficient utilization of healthcare resources, improve care delivery in our own environments, and enhance the quality, value, and outcomes of treatment provided to men in Michigan with prostate cancer.
+By collecting clinically-credible data, comparing performance among our peers, sharing best practices, and implementing changes in clinical behavior, MUSIC allows for more efficient utilization of healthcare resources, improves care delivery in our own environments, and enhances the quality, value, and outcomes of treatment provided to men in Michigan with prostate cancer.

 Dr. Cher is a clinical champion with MUSIC and is involved with many ongoing projects.
 Our residents have published many papers and have presented at national conferences including the AUA and NCS.

-- National Cooperative Group Trials, many associated with the American Cancer Society, the National Cancer Institute, National Institutes of Health or the Food and Drug Administration.
+- National Cooperative Group Trials, many associated with the American Cancer Society, the National Cancer Institute, the National Institutes of Health, or the Food and Drug Administration.

 - Pharmaceutical Company sponsored clinical trials.

-These three main groups are then divided into disease site, and then further broken down into specific stages of the disease.
+These three main groups are then divided into disease sites, and then further broken down into specific stages of the disease.